NexTre-dev/retro-gadgets-docs/en/docs/modules/output/Gauge.md

 The Gauge is an aesthetic output device that roughly displays a fractional value.

-The needle has momentum and will ease and bounce to new values.
+**The needle has momentum and will ease and bounce to new values,** even when the gadget is turned off or initially turned on.

 ## Properties